maia-posternack/cnns-for-art-history/README.md

 To run:

-Simply downloading this repository will allow you to view a pre-run jupyter notebook that includes all relevent outputs To run the notebook yourself you will need to
+Simply downloading or viewing this repository will allow you to view a pre-run jupyter notebook that includes all relevent outputs
+To run the notebook yourself (note it will take a couple hours) you will need to
 1. `python3 -m venv venv`
 2. `source venv/bin/activate`
 3. `pip install datasets torchvision matplotlib torch`